Houston DWI Lawyer – GET YOUR CASE DISMISSED or FOUND NOT GUILTY AT TRIAL

-Under Texas law, it is illegal to drive a motor vehicle in a public place while intoxicated.
-This includes intoxication from consuming alcohol or drugs (you can be accused of being DWI for being under the influence of legal prescriptions or controlled substances).
+It is illegal to drive a motor vehicle in a public place while intoxicated.
+This includes intoxication from consuming alcohol or drugs (for being under the influence of legal prescriptions or controlled substances).

 DRIVING WHILE INTOXICATED (DWI)

-If convicted of a DWI, your driver’s license can be suspended, you could be sentenced to probation, required to perform community service, forced to pay large fines, and even required the installation of an Ignition Interlock Device installed in your vehicle.
-A conviction for Driving While Intoxicated could even mean a sentence in jail or Prison.
+If convicted of DWI, your driver’s license can be suspended, you could be sentenced to probation, required to perform community service, forced to pay large fines, and even required to install an Ignition Interlock Device in your vehicle.
+A conviction could even mean a sentence in jail or Prison.

 Even if breath or blood test results allegedly to indicate intoxication